Get tech help from humans

 Planning a holiday can be hard work at times, especially if you're visiting a new country and want to tick off all the must-see spots in a short space of time.
 But using the power of AI, you can create a rough schedule that offers up some inspiration.

-The beauty of using AI for travel tips is that you can be as detailed as you want.
-For example, you might simply want to ask your digital assistant for a shortlist of activity suggestions, or you could provide a full breakdown of the areas you'll be visiting and for how long – and ask AI to give you an hour-by-hour plan of things to do.
+For example, you can ask your digital assistant for a shortlist of activity suggestions, or you could provide a full breakdown of the areas you'll be visiting and for how long.

-Luke Jeffery, Senior Content Producer, says: 'I use ChatGPT for travel itinerary ideas when I go on holiday.
+Natalie Turner, Content Producer, says: 'I use ChatGPT for travel itinerary ideas when I go on holiday.
 It focuses on the main tourist hotspots by default, but you can always ask for alternatives.
-I’m visiting the Dolomites this year for a walking holiday, and it helped provide the routes and additional information on where to go.'
+I’m visiting Majorca this year, and it helped suggest places to visit and provided additional information on where to go.'

 At a glance: Generate recipes and meal ideas based on specific dietary requirements.